• Skip to main content

 Key Takeaways

-1. Medicare Advantage plans must cover all of the same core benefits as Original Medicare, but how they cover Part A and Part B benefits may be different.
+• Medicare Advantage plans must cover all of the same core benefits as Original Medicare, but how they cover Part A and Part B may differ.

-2. When comparing Medicare Advantage vs. Medigap, it’s important to evaluate total cost, not simply the monthly premiums.
+• When comparing Medicare Advantage vs. Medigap, it’s important to evaluate total cost, not monthly premiums.

-5. There are 7 types of Medicare Advantage plans, but all plan types are not available everywhere.
+• There are seven types of Medicare Advantage plans, but all plan types are not available everywhere.

 How Does a Medicare Advantage Plan Work?